 The Superintendent or designee will act as the investment officer to invest school District moneys not immediately needed for the operation of the District.
 All District investments will comply with the requirements of law and the direction of the Board.
-The Superintendent or designee and/or an external professional organization, including Missouri Securities Investment Program (MOSIP) and Missouri Capital Asset Advantage Treasury (MOCAAT), will have the authority and responsibility for management of the day-to-day operations of the District's investment program.
+The Superintendent or designee and/or an external professional organization, including Missouri Securities Investment Program (MOSIP), Missouri Capital Asset Advantage Treasury (MOCAAT), and/or any other local investment opportunity in accordance with law will have the authority and responsibility for management of the day-to-day operations of the District's investment program.
 The Superintendent or designee is responsible for establishing and maintaining an internal control structure that will be reviewed annually with the District's independent auditor.
 This policy will also be reviewed annually by the Superintendent or designee, and any recommended changes will be presented to the Board for consideration.